xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

 ## LibTooling

 LibTooling is the C++ interface Clang provided.
-It is very useful when you want to have full control over AST (like static analysis), or to implement a refactoring tool.
+It is very useful when you want to have full control over AST (e.g. static analysis), or to implement a refactoring tool.
 There are other interfaces like LibClang and Clang Plugins as well.
 For detailed information you can refer to [Clang Tooling document].